FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 ### Creating email templates

 The User Action will send four different emails to the `actionee` upon four different conditions: when they `sign up`, if they `modify` or `cancel` their subscription, and when that subscription `expires`.
 Create four email templates for each of these conditions and record their Ids under "Customizations", "Email Templates".
-More information on email templates in FusionAuth can be found [here](https://fusionauth.io/docs/v1/tech/email-templates/email-templates#overview).
+More information on [email templates in FusionAuth can be found here](https://fusionauth.io/docs/v1/tech/email-templates/email-templates#overview).

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-email-templates.png" alt="Create 4 new email templates for each event in the subscription lifecycle. " class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/create-email-template.png" alt="The create screen for an email template. " class="img-fluid" figure=false %}

 Here are sample contents for each email template that you can use for this tutorial.
 You can copy and paste the contents into the templates you create on FusionAuth.
+For this tutorial you can use the same values for HTML and text template text, but for production usage you will want to use HTML for the HTML tempaltes.

+Here's the signup email.

 ```
 Name: Sign up for limited access